RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Experiments

 \textbf{PGEA.} PGEA is employed to mitigate information loss during the VAE encoding and decoding process.
-As illustrated in \cref{tab: ablation} and \cref{fig: ablation}, the model utilizing PGEA achieves clearer and more accurate edges in high-frequency texture simulation; additionally, it shows significant improvements in the recovery of logos and text.
-PGEA effectively alleviates the long-standing issue of distortion in fine patterns that has hindered the widespread application of AIGC in commercial scenarios.
+We add PGEA on ``+ emb + sil'' version as Full Model.
+The full model utilizing PGEA achieves clearer and more accurate edges in high-frequency patterns simulation; additionally, it shows significant improvements in the recovery of logos and text.
+PGEA greatly alleviates the long-standing issue of distortion in detail and makes RAGDiffusion commercially viable, the first in industrial garment restoration.